-But for a dog, their nose stands in for their vision when they are mapping the world around them.
+But for dogs, their nose stands in for their vision when they are mapping the world around them.
 And it doesn’t just work in three dimensions like our human visual maps.
-A dog’s nasal map transcends time, tracing the past, and triangulating the future!

 On top of the ultraviolet revelation, it is clear that dogs are pretty damn sci-fi.

-When your dog wanders the earth, she sniffs trees, the ground, and the air to position herself.
-But she can also ‘smell’ the past, just like when she looks through layers of a painting.
-She can smell not just the latest dog to pee on that bush, but several who were there before her.
+When dogs wander the earth, they sniff trees, the ground, and the air to position themselves.
+But they can also ‘smell’ the past: they can smell not just the latest dog to pee on that bush, but even several who might have been there before him.

-Your dog is constantly updating her internal, trans-temporal map of the world.
-No wonder she’s so excited when you take her out.
+Dogs are constantly updating their internal, trans-temporal map of the world.
+No wonder they’re so excited when they get taken out for a walk!

 There’s more to the universe than meets a dog’s eye.